Community of Practice for IHE Faculty

 Join STEMIE team members and early childhood and early childhood special education faculty in conversations to learn and exchange strategies around problems of practice in teaching and learning related to STEM and disability inclusion.
 We will meet the first Wednesday of each month from 2:00 – 3:00 pm U.S. EST.

-March 4 and April 1, 2026: Embedding Early STEM and Inclusion in Online/Asynchronous Higher Education Courses
+April 1, 2026: Embedding Early STEM and Inclusion in Online/Asynchronous Higher Education Courses

 How do we engage students in hands-on experiences to learn about early STEM teaching and learning?
 Join us as we exchange ideas, strategies, and resources for embedding early STEM learning and inclusive practices into online and asynchronous higher education courses.